SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 Here is how they relate to each other:<br>
 ![](images/epm-001a.JPG)

+## Access to the exercise Data Intelligence environment

+All participant should have received the URL of the assigned SAP Data Intelligence tenant and an individual user/password combination, e.g.
+- URL to SAP Data Intelligence: https://vsystem.ingress.dh-xyz.dhaas-live.xyz.xyz.k8s-hana.ondemand.com/login/?redirectUrl=%2Fapp%2Fdatahub-app-launchpad%2F
+- User: TAXX
+- PW: Welcome00

+All SAP Data Intelligence environments that are used for this hands-on workshop already have a Connection of type RFC to the backend SAP S/4HANA system set up (see in DI Connection Management).
+In the Pipelines that you create in SAP Data Intelligence, you can leverage the existing RFC Connection and find and integrate the provided CDS Views and custom ABAP Operators that were implemented during the Deep Dive parts of the workshop.

 ## Next Step

 If you have made yourself familiar with
 - the structure of the workshop,
-- your credentials for accessing SAP Data Intelligence
-- and the Enterprise Procurement Model (EPM) as the data basis for our Deep Dive demos and Exercises
+- the Enterprise Procurement Model (EPM) as the data basis for our Deep Dive demos and Exercises,
+- and your credentials and approach for accessing SAP Data Intelligence

 please continue to the [Deep Dive 1 section](../dd1/README.md).